-Fruits and vegetables are considered functional foods, as they have specific compounds that have been shown to prevent and reduce diseases.
+Fruits and vegetables are considered functional foods because they have specific compounds that have been shown to prevent and reduce certain diseases.
 These compounds are known as phytonutrients and include lycopene, anthocyanin, beta-carotene, lutein, zeaxanthin, isothiocyanate and allicin.

-Red fruits, including tomatoes, pink grapefruits, watermelons, papayas and guavas, contain lycopene.
-Studies have shown that lycopene is associated with a reduction in prostate, lung and stomach cancer.
-Red and purple fruits and vegetables (or drinks based on them), such as grapes, red wine, grape juice, blueberries, blackberries, strawberries, cherries, eggplants, black plums, blood oranges and red cabbage, contain anthocyanin, which is linked to decreased blood pressure and a reduction in heart attacks.
+Red fruits, including tomatoes, pink grapefruit, watermelon, papaya and guava, contain lycopene, which has been linked to a reduction in certain types of cancer.
+Purple fruits and vegetables (or drinks made from these foods), like grapes, red wine, blueberries and eggplants, contain anthocyanin, which is linked to lower blood pressure and a reduction in heart attacks.

-Orange fruits and vegetables, including carrots, mangoes, apricots, cantaloupes, pumpkin, butternut squash and sweet potatoes, contain beta-carotene, which prevents macular degeneration.
-Yellow fruits and vegetables, such as citrus, peaches, persimmons, papayas and nectarines, contain beta-cryptothanxin, which is linked with improved eyesight, growth and immune function.
+Orange fruits and vegetables, including carrots, apricots, butternut squash and sweet potatoes, contain beta-carotene, which may help prevent macular degeneration.
+Yellow fruits and vegetables, such as citrus, peaches, persimmons and nectarines, contain beta-cryptothanxin, which is linked with improved eyesight, growth and immune function.

-Yellow and green fruits and vegetables, such as spinach, collard greens, mustard greens, yellow corn, green peas, avocado and honeydew melon, contain lutein and zeaxanthin, which are essential in the prevention of cataracts, age-related macular degeneration and heart disease.
-Green vegetables, including broccoli, Brussels sprouts, cabbage, bok choi and kale, contain isothiocyanate, which is liked with cancer reduction.
-White vegetables, including garlic, onions, celery, pears, endives and chives, contain allicin, which is shown to have antitumor effects.
+Green fruits and vegetables, such as spinach, collard greens, mustard greens and avocado, contain lutein and zeaxanthin, which may help in the prevention of cataracts, age-related macular degeneration and heart disease.
+Some green vegetables, including broccoli, bok choi and kale, contain isothiocyanate, a nutrient linked with cancer reduction.

-Fermented foods are considered functional foods, as they contain probiotics, which are healthy bacteria that are beneficial for digestion and help with the symptoms of constipation and diarrhea.
+Fermented foods are also considered functional because they contain probiotics, which are healthy bacteria that are beneficial for digestion.
 Probiotics can also help with immune function.

-Fermented foods include unpasteurized pickled vegetables, such as dill pickles, Kimchi and sauerkraut.
+Fermented foods include unpasteurized pickled vegetables, such as dill pickles, kimchi and sauerkraut.
 If pickled vegetables are store bought, make sure they are not pasteurized as the process kills the probiotics.
-Yogurt also contains probiotics, but it can be purchased pasteurized, as the probiotics are added after.
-Kombucha is another great source of probiotics.
+Kombucha and yogurt also contain probiotics.

 Wild fish are a great functional food, as they contain omega-3 fatty acids, which have anti-inflammatory properties and are associated with lowering triglyceride levels and promoting blood flow.
 Salmon, sardines, mackerel, tuna and swordfish contain the highest amount of omega-3 fatty acids.
 Smaller amounts are found in halibut, cod and shrimp.

-Finally, yes, chocolate is considered a functional food, as the cocoa in chocolate contains flavonoids, which boost endorphin and serotonin levels.
-It also has a similar effect as a low dose of aspirin by thinning the blood.
+Chocolate is also considered a functional food because the cocoa in chocolate contains flavonoids, which may boost endorphin and serotonin levels.
 Dark chocolate contains more flavonoids compared to milk chocolate.
 Remember to consume chocolate in moderation, as it can contain high levels of saturated fat per an ounce.

 If you’re curious as to what other foods can be beneficial for you, reach out to your primary care physician for advice.
-If you are local to Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit www.keckmedicine.org/request-an-appointment/ to schedule an appointment.
+If you live in Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit www.keckmedicine.org/request-an-appointment/ to schedule an appointment.